 Section 1.
 Membership

-There shall be five types of membership open to persons in good standing with the AKC and who subscribe to the purposes of this club.
+There shall be three types of membership open to persons in good standing with the AKC and who subscribe to the purposes of this club.

 No membership shall exceed $100.
-15% of each membership, rounded to the nearest dollar, will go into a rescue fund selected by the Board of Directors.
+15% of each membership dues amount, rounded to the nearest dollar, will go into a rescue fund selected by the Board of Directors.

 Section 2.
 Dues.
 Membership dues shall be paid on or before the 1st day of January of each year.

 Section 3.
 Election to Membership.
 Each applicant for membership shall apply on a form as approved by the Board of Directors and which shall provide that the applicant agrees to abide by this constitution, the bylaws, and the rules of The American Kennel Club.
 The application shall state the name, address, and occupation of the applicant, together with such other information as may be required by the Board of Directors.
 Dues will accompany Application (either electronically or by mail).
-Each application will then be sent to the Membership/ Welcoming committee presided over by Director #5 for review.
-At least once a month the committee will convene electronically, in person, or via phone to discuss on membership applications, received and decide whether to recommend for or against membership approval to the Board of Directors.
+Each application will then be sent to the Membership/ Welcoming committee presided over by Director #5 for review who will then present the names to the Board for approval at the next monthly meeting.
 A majority vote by the Board of Directors is required for membership approval.
 All new memberships will then be sent a packet with club information from the welcoming committee.
-If an application for membership is denied, an applicant may petition the club officers/directors directly for a vote on his or her membership request.
+If an application for membership is denied, an applicant may petition the club officers/directors directly for a second vote on his or her membership request within 30 days.
 A majority vote is required for membership approval.
-In the event membership is turned down, applicant may not reapply for a full calendar year.
+In the event membership is denied, applicant may not reapply for a full calendar year.

 Section 4.
 Termination of Membership.
 Memberships may be terminated:

 (b) By lapsing.
 A membership will be considered as lapsed and automatically terminated if such member's dues remain unpaid 60 days after the first day of the fiscal year; however, the Board may grant an additional 30 days of grace to such delinquent members in meritorious cases.
-In no case may a person be entitled to vote at any Club meeting or by ballot whose dues are unpaid as of the date of that meeting/ballot is sent.
+In no case may a person be entitled to run or hold office, vote at any Club meeting or by ballot whose dues are unpaid as of the date of that meeting/ballot is sent.
 Nor shall they or their dogs accumulate any points for club awards and club titles until the date their membership is paid and accepted.
 No Officers or Directors shall be allowed to take office or vote in any Board meeting until their dues have been paid for the current year.

 (c) By expulsion.
 A membership may be terminated by expulsion as provided in Article VI of these bylaws.
 Dues are forfeit.

-(d) Any member who is suspended from all privileges of the American Kennel Club shall be automatically suspended from the privileges of the Club for a like period.
+(d) Any member who is suspended from any of the privileges of the American Kennel Club shall be automatically suspended from the privileges of the Club for a like period.
 Club dues are forfeited.

 Section 1.
 Annual Meeting.
 The annual meeting of the Club shall be held in conjunction with the Club's National Specialty Show, which will be held in April of every year.
 The place, date, and hour will be designated by the Board of Directors.
 The National Specialty will alternate yearly between the designated Regions.
-Written notice of the annual meeting shall be mailed by the Secretary to each member at least 30 days prior to the date of the meeting.
+Annual meeting time and place will be publicly posted and sent to each member individually at least 30 days prior to the date of the meeting.
 The quorum for the annual meeting shall be 10% of the members in good standing.